-Revising for your exams is a stressful time and it is important to keep yourself healthy, both physically and mentally.
-We all have a physical health and we all have a mental health.
-Both need taking care of, particularly at times of a heavy workload as when revising.
+Exam revision is a stressful time and it is important to keep yourself healthy, both physically and mentally.
+We all have physical health and we all have mental health.
+Both need taking care of, particularly at times of a heavy workload as when revising for your exams.

-Relaxation is a key factor when revising for exams.
-Plenty of fresh air, good food and rest will keep you in a healthy frame of mind to get you through this stressful time.
+Relaxation is a key factor in exam revision.
+Plenty of fresh air, good food, and rest will keep you in a healthy frame of mind to get you through this stressful time.
 After all, these exams are for your future.
-It is vital you are well prepared.
+It is vital you are well-prepared.

 When revising, listening to calming music can help steer your mind to a calmer place which will help you to empty your head of other distractions.